Permanent Joint Board on Defense: History

+On May 18, 2026, the United States Department of Defense announced that it was pausing American participation in the Permanent Joint Board on Defense.

+Composition

 The board consists of both Canadian and American military and civilian representatives.
 The main purpose of the group is to provide policy-level consultation on bilateral defence matters.
 Periodically the board conducts studies and reports to the governments of the United States and Canada.
 The board, which is co-chaired by a Canadian and an American, meets semi-annually, alternating between either country.